shaoservicenow/travelrequest/docs/Exercise 4.md

 # Congratulations, you did it!

-You've successfully built a simple application to track requests for employees to raise travel requests!
+You've successfully built a simple application for employees to raise travel requests and seek manager approval!

 ![relative](images/celebrate.gif)